-The sound of rustling leaves underfoot is a gentle reminder that it’s time for ‘souping’.
-With mildly warm days here on the Highveld and chilly nights, Autumn remains my favourite time of year.
-I’m easily drawn to the warmth of our kitchen, pulling chairs in closer to huddle around the hearth, steaming bowls of soup clutched between our hands.
-Easing us into soup season, we have this light and simple sundried tomato soup.
-It’s uncomplicated and clean, the taste distinctly tomatoey.
-Vine ripened tomatoes – slightly tart with flavours that sing red.
-To amplify the taste and add depth of flavour, I’ve included a few darkened, oil-soaked sun-dried tomatoes.
+Autumn remains my favourite time of year.
+I’m easily drawn to the warmth of our kitchen, pulling chairs in closer to huddle around the hearth with steaming bowls of soup.
+Easing us into soup season, I’ve made this simple sundried tomato soup.
+It’s uncomplicated and clean.
+It tastes of vine ripened tomatoes – slightly tart with flavours that sing red.
+To add depth of flavour, I’ve included oil-soaked sun-dried tomatoes.

 A glistening bowl of red, with swirls of ivory cream, droplets of extra virgin olive a scattering of basil – Quintessential classic Italian brilliance.
 The power of red, white and green prove yet once again how a few simple ingredients can deliver big flavours to the table.
-I serve this soup with triple decker basil pesto and mozzarella toasties.
-According to my daughter, who has proclaimed herself the pesto queen, there are few things that don’t benefit from the addition of this nutty, green paste.
-It’s the easiest condiment to blitz together and homemade always trumps bottled.
-This walnut and rocket basil pesto is one of my kitchen staples.
+According to my daughter, who has proclaimed herself the pesto queen, there are few things that don’t benefit from the addition of this Italian classic.
+This recipe for this walnut and rocket basil pesto is one of my kitchen staples.
 It’s especially good for pesto chicken pasta and of course, wintery soups like this one.

-While tinned tomatoes are my no 1 go to pantry ingredient, I used fresh roma tomatoes in this recipe.
-The taste is infinitely fresher and more tomatoey, if that’s possible.
-Use either, depending on what’s to hand.
-I always recommend to everyone that attends my winter cooking classes, when making soup, double up.
+While tinned tomatoes are my no 1 go to pantry ingredient, I used fresh roma tomatoes for this recipe.
+The taste is fresher and more tomatoey.
+Use either, depending on what you have.
+I always recommend making double up.
 Soup freezes particularly well and is the best stand-by dinner.
 This tomato soup is ideal for freezing.
-Serve it dressed up for an elegant dinner party or Harry casual-style straight from the pot for family suppers.
-Either way, if you make one new soup this season, let it be this.
-Oh yes, it’s cheap as chips, good for Banting buddies, vegetarians and vitamin – C antioxidant seekers.

 A simple sundried tomato soup